chrislemke/nlp-text-classifier/README.md

 <h2>About this project</h2>
 Philosophy is a fundamental human thought movement.
 Everyone is a philosopher.
 The only question is what kind of philosopher you are.
 This project tries to answer that question.<br><br>
-Using natural language processing (NLP), texts of different authors are used for categorization.
+Using natural language processing (NLP), texts of different authors are used for categorisation.
 With the help of these texts any sentence can be categorically determined.
-To understand how written language works and what the differents are between authors it helps to analyse the context of the sentences.
-Though visualization it is simpler to see structural varieties such as average sentence length, word class ratio and the use of <a href="https://en.wikipedia.org/wiki/Stop_word">stop words</a>.
+To understand how written language works and what the differences are between authors it helps to analyse the context of the sentences.
+Though visualisation it is simpler to see structural varieties such as average sentence length, word class ratio and the use of <a href="https://en.wikipedia.org/wiki/Stop_word">stop words</a>.

 <h2>About the notebooks</h2>
 <h3><u>text_classifier.ipynb</u></h3>